Return to the search form Return to your search results

 This program is open to UI students who fulfill the following requirements:

-The cost sheet (forthcoming) outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
-It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
+The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
+They include fees charged on students’ U-Bill as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.

-Applications for the Fall session are due on February 24.
+Applications are due on February 24 for Fall.

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
 These may be in addition to orientations provided by your on-site provider.
 See below for more information.